chef/chef-web-docs/content/custom_resources/glossary.md

 ## new_resource.property

-Custom resources are designed to use core resources that are built into Chef.
+Custom resources are designed to use core resources that are built into Chef Infra.
 In some cases, it may be necessary to specify a property in the custom resource that is the same as a property in a core resource, for the purpose of overriding that property when used with the custom resource.
 It is still consider good practise to use `new_resource.property_name` to access the correct value.